 Fig. 6.
-Average RIA signal per peak at different dose rates, for the pristine (a) and pre-irradiated (b) samples.
+Average RIA signal per peak at different dose rates, for (a) pristine and (b) preirradiated samples.
 Each point represents average across two measurements in the same condition.
-The error bars report the standard deviation calculated between the two measurements (for most of the points they are smaller than the symbol size).
+The error bars report the standard deviation calculated between the two measurements (for most of the points, they are smaller than the symbol size).
 The empty points report the RIA values about when the dose rate was increasing, while the full ones show the results for the descending part of the irradiation sequence.